 11. SPREAD OUT!
 Our highest rates (for any continent) were working the center and far edges

-stations in the middle of the pileup.
+of the pileup where there was less QRM.
+Weak stations were much easier to work than loudstations in the middle of the pileup.
 If we say, “Listening 200 – 210,” 70% of the pileup sits

 exactly on 200 in an unintelligible din, 25% of the pileup sits on 210 and is almost as bad.
 5% of